A Systematic Literature Review on Detecting Software Vulnerabilities with Large Language Models: Vulnerability Detection with LLMs

-Vulnerability detection systems using LLMs differ significantly in how the models are integrated into the overall architecture.
-Broadly, we categorize existing approaches into two groups: LLM-centric systems, where the LLM serves as the core analytical component, and hybrid systems, where the LLM is used in conjunction with other models.
+Vulnerability detection systems using LLMs differ significantly in which and how models are integrated into the overall system.
+Broadly, we categorize existing approaches into two groups: LLM-centric systems, where the LLM serves as the main predictive component, and hybrid systems, which integrate an LLM with other learning-based components.